Francisco Coll Guitart: Later years

 Coll divided his work between his missionary activity and the organisation of the Congregation.
 On 2 December 1869 while preaching in Sallent (in Catalonia) he suffered a stroke.
 His health declined and he went blind.
 He died on 2 April 1875.

 Before his death, the suppression of religious orders was lifted in 1872, which allowed the Dominicans to return to Spain to resume their missions and religious life.
 The Dominicans found that while orders like theirs were gone it was Coll who had maintained the structures of the Order, allowing pastoral missions to continue and flourish.
 Guitart's dedication to the Dominican life even in the face of impossible odds was a remarkable character trait.
 His teachings and legacies continues to grow more so through the work of the Annunciata Sisters.

 Veneration

-The preliminary investigations for Guitart's canonization commenced in 1928 at Osona.
+The preliminary investigations for Guitart's canonisation commenced in 1928 at Osona.
 His spiritual writings were approved by theologians on 3 February 1937, and his cause was officially opened on 19 February 1941, granting him the title of Servant of God.

 In 1958 a miraculous healing of a Léonese woman (Justa Barrientos) was attributed to the intercession of Francisco Coll Guitart.
 This allowed for his beatification to take place on 29 April 1979 in a celebration over which Pope John Paul II presided.
 In 2008, a second miracle was accepted, leading to his canonisation in Saint Peter's Square in a celebration led by Pope Benedict XVI on 11 October 2009.

-His liturgical feast is observed each 19 May - his date of baptism.
+His liturgical feast is observed each 19 May – his date of baptism.